Ibrahim Hamis Juma

-Ibrahim Hamis Juma (born 15 June 1958) is a Tanzanian lawyer and the current Chief Justice of Tanzania.
+Ibrahim Hamis Juma (born 15 June 1958) is a Tanzanian lawyer and retired Chief Justice of the Judiciary of Tanzania.

 Biography

 He was appointed a High Court judge by President Jakaya Kikwete in 2008 before he was promoted to serve in the Court of Appeal in 2012.

 He also served as the chairman of Law Reform Commission of Tanzania (LRCT).
 He was appointed by President John Magufuli in 10 September 2017.
 Prior to his appointment as a Chief Justice, he served as Acting Chief Justice and as a justice in the Court of Appeal.

+Tenure as Chief Justice (2017–2025)

+Reforms and Modernization

+Prof. Juma launched a digital transformation of the judiciary, including: